fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Add patient form

 Form handling can sometimes be quite a nuisance in React.
 That's why we have decided to utilize the [Formik](https://jaredpalmer.com/formik/docs/overview) package for our app's add patient form.
-Here's a small intro from the Formik's documentation:
+Here's a small intro from Formik's documentation:

 > Formik is a small library that helps you with the 3 most annoying parts:
 >